Regular Tree Algebras: Regular tree algebras

-\end{Def} Before showing that this definition has the desired effect, let us mention that it does not depend on the choice of the set~$C$ of generators. \begin{Lem} Let $\frakA$~be a regular tree algebra and $D \subseteq A$ a finite set.
+Before showing that our definition has the desired effect, let us mention that it does not depend on the choice of the set~$C$ of generators. \begin{lem} Let $\frakA$~be a regular tree algebra and $D \subseteq A$ a finite set.
 Then

-\end{Lem} \begin{proof} For each $d \in D$, we fix some term $t \in \bbT C$ with $\pi(t) = d$.
+\end{lem} \begin{proof} For each $d \in D$, we fix some term $t \in \bbT C$ with $\pi(t) = d$.
 This defines a function $s_0 : D \to \bbT C$ such that $\pi \circ s_0 = \id$.
 We can extend~$s_0$ to a morphism $s : \bbT D \to \bbT C$ by setting

 For $t \in \bbT D$, it follows that

 which implies that $\pi \restriction \bbT D = (\pi \restriction \bbT C) \circ s$.
 For $a \in A$, we therefore have